Analysis of antimicrobial use

 The methodology for benchmarking veterinarians is based on the AMCRA recommendation 'Benchmarking and monitoring antibiotic use in animals – part 2: veterinarians'.

-Benchmarking is performed using a Contract Score (CS), a figure out of 100, which indicates the benchmarking results of a veterinarian's 'contract farms'.
-A 'contract farm' in this case is defined as a farm with which a veterinarian had a contract for farm veterinary services for at least half (= 183 days) of the benchmark period (= one year).
-The higher the antibiotic use on the contract farms, the higher the CS, and vice-versa.
+In concrete terms, benchmarking is done using a Veterinary Benchmark Score (VBS), a figure out of 100 that reflects the benchmark results of a veterinarian's contract companies and non-contract companies where a veterinarian provides antibiotics.
+A 'contract company' is defined as a company with which the veterinarian had a contract as a company veterinarian for at least half (= 183 days) of the benchmark period (= one year).

-In the same way as for farmers, two threshold values are defined for the CS, which divide veterinarians into 50% 'low suppliers', 40% 'intermediate suppliers', and 10% 'high suppliers'.
+As for livestock farmers, two threshold values are determined for the VBS that divide veterinarians into 50% 'low suppliers', 40% 'attention suppliers' and 10% 'high suppliers'.

 Figure: The benchmarking of veterinarians based on the Contract Score and two threshold values.